Teen killed in ‘worst tragedy in history of fair'

 ———

-Dispatch Reporter Megan Henry contributed to this story.
+Dispatch Reporter Megan Henry and Dispatch photographer Barbara J. Perenic contributed to this story.

 ©2017 The Columbus Dispatch (Columbus, Ohio)